top of page

 Dan launched his clinical career in 2010, practicing at the Japanese Bath House while managing his private clinic, "Shiatsu Dan," at the Abbotsford Convent and Four Sessions Wellness Centre.
 In 2013, he founded Melbourne Shiatsu in Fitzroy (Ngargo, Naarm), where he continues as owner, manager, and lead therapist.
 From 2018 to 2022, Dan also managed and practiced at Acufitz, a community acupuncture and meridian massage clinic.

 Dan’s approach is rooted in finding each client’s unique emotional language, holding a non-judgmental space, and fostering deep connection.
 His sessions focus on releasing old patterns, completing unresolved internal sequences, and addressing the root causes of concerns.
-By integrating his training in the Wheel of Consent, Dan prioritizes clear communication and a loving, intuitive presence, helping clients explore their authentic needs without shame or stigma.
+By integrating his training in Consent and a Trauma informed approach, Dan clear communication and a loving, intuitive presence, helping clients explore their authentic needs without shame or stigma.

 Core Beliefs and Impact